mtsu-cs-summer-research/cloud-infrastructure-2020/README.md

 ```

-9. Download a testing singularity image (mpitest.sif), allocate a node on the cluster (8 procs by default), run the singularity job over OpenMPI, and then exit out.
+9. Download a testing singularity image (mpitest.sif), allocate a node on the cluster (8 procs by default), run the singularity job over OpenMPI, and then exit out:
 ```sh
 wget https://www.cs.mtsu.edu/~jphillips/mpitest.sif
 sinfo